yegor256/threecopies/README.md

 ### Input

-To retrieve the data from MySQL database:
+To retrieve the data from a MySQL database:

 ```bash
 mysqldump --lock-tables=false --host=www.example.com \